yun3990/AiVoice-RT-VoiceChanger-Unity-Lite/README.md

-# AiVoice Realtime Voice Changer
+# AiVoice — Real-time RVC Voice Changer

-Free evaluation build for testing only (non-commercial, no redistribution).
-Full Unity SDK integration is available in the Pro version.

 Real-time RVC-based voice conversion app for Windows.
+This Lite build is intended for testing a local runtime flow used in a Unity-related workflow.

 Runs a local Python WebSocket server and converts your voice through an RVC model with low latency.

+No cloud, no API key — runs entirely on your machine.
+Bring your own RVC voice models.

 > Latency varies depending on your GPU.
 RTX 3060+ recommended for best results.
 Lower GPUs may work with reduced settings.